-Join Jim LaPier for an in-depth discussion in this video Understanding polylines, part of Up and Running with AutoCAD for Mac.
+Join Jim LaPier for an in-depth discussion in this video Understanding polylines, part of Learning AutoCAD for Mac.

 Another object you will use in AutoCAD for Mac is a polyline.
 This is a connected sequence of segments which could include lines and arcs.
 Polylines are unique and at ease with some special properties we can take advantage of.
 Polylines can be created as a command on their own, but they are also created by some other commands we will look at in a moment.
 Namely the rectangle and polygon tools.
 Polylines can also be created by joining separate arcs and lines, but we'll address that in a later video.
 For now, let's find the polyline command here in the drafting tool palette.